 The Location Radar illustrates the four dimensions of location attractiveness and shows where Swiss quality is already plain to see, and where the country could improve as a business location.
 The closer a point to the center of the radar, the better Switzerland is positioned and recognized in that area.

 KPMG’s mapping provides a snapshot of Switzerland as a business location today.
 However, the tax landscape and location competition factors are constantly shifting, most recently in light of COVID-19.
 For example, digital services and online trade have grown in importance.
 This, in turn, has driven interest within the community of states in regulations governing the taxation of the digital economy.
 In addition, stability and crisis-resistant infrastructure will become increasingly important location factors.

 The average tax rate dropped significantly from 2019 to 2020.
 This reflects what in some cases are drastic reductions in tax rates as a result of the tax reform (e.g. Geneva).
 A further reduction is expected over the next five years as certain cantons reduce their tax rates further (decisions have been approved by some, intentions communicated by others).

 Note: max. effective rate on pre-tax profits for federal/cantonal/municipal taxes in the respective cantonal capital.
-Corporate income tax figures for Bermuda and UAE from 2018.
-Source: KPMG Schweiz, KPMG International: https://home.kpmg/xx/en/home/services/tax/tax-tools-and-resources/tax-rates-online/corporate-tax-rates-table.html
+Corporate income tax figures for GL, JU, OW and TG for 2019.
+Source: KPMG Switzerland

-  Income tax rates in Switzerland and internationally are generally stable, with the significant decrease in the canton of Uri a striking exception.
-Switzerland remains a highly attractive location not just for businesses, but also for individuals.
+Income tax rates for individuals are generally stable in Switzerland and abroad, which is why the increase in the canton of Basel-City stands out as a striking exception.
+Switzerland remains a highly attractive location not only for companies but also for private individuals.